Unity-Technologies/com.unity.multiplayer.docs/mppm/sys-req.md

 title: Compatibility
 ---
 Multiplayer Play Mode can be used with any Netcode solutions.
-It however reveals further capabilities when combined with some of the following multiplayer packages and services:
+Multiplayer Play Mode also contains features that integrate with the following multiplayer packages and services:
 - [Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/1.6.0/about/)
 - [Netcode for Entities](https://docs.unity3d.com/Packages/com.unity.netcode@1.2/manual/index.html)
 - [Multiplayer Tools](https://docs-multiplayer.unity3d.com/tools/current/about/)